Raivis80/First-Milestone-Project/README.md

     "width:-moz-max-content;"

 ### **Fixed Bugs and Issues**
- - Most of the Bootstrap NavBar components was replaced in order to customize colors, position and width for the drop-down menu, bootstrap toggle hamburger menu was replaced with font awesome "bars" icon to match website color Scheme.
+ - Custom colors, position and width for the Boostrap NavBar, most of the Bootstrap NavBar components was redesigned and replaced.
+ - Drop-down menu, bootstrap toggle hamburger menu was replaced with font awesome "bars" icon to match website color Scheme.
- - Firefox browser CSS property "width: fit-content;" interpreting.
-Solution Was fount [Here](https://developer.mozilla.org/en-US/docs/Web/CSS/width) was to use CSS properties "width:-moz-max-content;" but with W3C CSS Validator warning.
+ - Issue with CSS property "width: fit-content;" does not work on Firefox browser.
+Solution for the issue was found [Here](https://developer.mozilla.org/en-US/docs/Web/CSS/width) to use of CSS property "width:-moz-max-content;" with W3C CSS Validation warning.
- - Issues with content overflow on the right hand side on mobile devices, using Chrome DevTools I was able to locate the Issues, mostly there was issues with bootstrap grid system paddings.
+ - Issues with content overflow on the right hand side on mobile devices.
+Using Chrome DevTools I was able to detect that, mostly there was issues with bootstrap grid system paddings.
 Using CSS Property "padding: 0;" resolved most of them.
+ - Contact Form custom background and placeholder text color to match website color sheme. solution [here](https://stackoverflow.com/questions/2781549/removing-input-background-colour-for-chrome-autocomplete) with W3C CSS Validation warnings.

 ### **Further Testing**
 -   Tested on Chrome, Opera and Firefox desktop version browsers.